awl4114awl/Pentration-Testing-Bringing-Passwords-Up-To-Snuff/README.md

 <h2>Solution</h2>

-     Use Kali Linux to attempt an attack on Pretty Safe Electronic's Active Directory house on 171.16.30.55
+    Utilize Kali Linux to target Pretty Safe Electronic's Active Directory located at 171.16.30.55.

-    --We will be using Metasploit's Auxiliary smblookupsid to exploit the directory to enumerate authorized users.
+    - Use Metasploit's Auxiliary module smblookupsid to enumerate authorized users in the directory.
-    --We will be using the output from Metasploit output in Hydra to target the specific users on the directory.
+    - Utilize Hydra, leveraging Metasploit's output, to target specific users in the directory.
-    --We will use the common "rockyou.txt" wordlist to test against the users for weak passwords.
+    - Employ the "rockyou.txt" wordlist to identify weak passwords among users.

-    Force password reset on identified users with weak passwords.
+    Reset passwords for identified users with weak passwords.

-    --We will login to the domain controller and force password resets for users identified with weak passwords.
+    - Access the domain controller and initiate password resets for users flagged with weak passwords.

 <h2>Tools Used</h2>